On this page you’ll find:

-DISCOVER: What modern enterprises are doing to stay relevant today; How you can transition to a more agile and networked organisation; and How to enable more considered, responsive and timely decisions across your enterprise.
+DISCOVER: What pioneering leaders are doing to stay relevant today; how you can transition to a more agile and networked organisation; and How to enable more considered, responsive and timely decisions across your enterprise.

-PERFECT FOR: Senior executives seeking to further gird themselves for the future of leadership.
-Also great for emerging leaders (in a ‘preparing for the new world’ sense).
+PERFECT FOR: Established and emerging leaders seeking to further gird themselves for the future of work.

-Fluff and fist-pumping rah-rah can be quite stirring.
+Charismatic fluff and fist-pumping rah-rah can be quite stirring.
 Rousing, even.
-But the longevity and actual impact of motivational presentations—once we return to work—is oft questionable.
+But the longevity and actual impact of zealous motivational presentations—once we return to work—is oft questionable.

 Smart people require more than just a motivational pep talk.
-If you want your people to be the champions of your enterprise culture—and demon rating the behaviours mo aligned to your strategy—then they ought under and the science behind what drives collective motivation.
+If you want your people to be the champions of your culture—demonstrating the behaviours most aligned to your values and strategy—then they ought understand the science behind what drives motivation and performance.

-And so, in this keynote, we unpack the elements of Motivation Design—highlighting the most effective levers your leaders can use to influence collective behaviour and culture.
-Motivating and insightful, naturally.
-But also: utterly practical for the modern leader.
+In this keynote, we unpack the elements of Motivation Design—highlighting the most effective levers your leaders can use to influence individual and collective behaviour.
+Motivating and deeply practical.

-DISCOVER: How to ignite (and sustain) your team’s motivation to do difficult and challenging work; How to maintain motivation and performance amidst uncertainty and change; and How to establish work rituals that mitigate friction and ensure meaningful progress.
+DISCOVER: How to ignite (and sustain) motivation to do challenging and complex work; how to maintain motivation and performance amidst uncertainty and change; and how to establish work rituals that mitigate friction and serve to ensure meaningful progress.

 TIMING: This keynote works well at any point during the event (though possibly not as the opening—its focus is a bit more pragmatic than it is contextual).

-PERFECT FOR: Leaders, people managers and anyone seeking to shape and in uence motivation and behaviour.
+PERFECT FOR: Leaders, people managers and anyone seeking to shape motivation and shift behaviour.

-NOTE: I’m sometimes booked to speak on the topic of gamification.
-While this concept has matured (somewhat) in recent years—beyond the hype and peak of inflated expectations—I contend that this is a mere subset of motivation design.
-A toolkit that works in certain contexts, and only part of the puzzle.
-Still—if you’d like me to hone the focus of this keynote on gamification specifically—it can be done (and happily so).
+NOTE: I’m sometimes booked to speak on the topic of ‘gamification’.
+While this concept has matured (somewhat) in recent years—beyond the hype and peak of inflated expectations—I contend that this is a mere subset of Motivation Design.
+A toolkit that works in certain contexts, and only a small part of the puzzle.
+Still—if you’d like me to hone the focus of this keynote on gamification specifically—it can be done.

 Just as an event begins, so it must end.
 In many ways, the final session is just as important as the opening session.
-Actually: more so, thanks to peak-end rule.* The final, closing keynote is what marks the beginning of the transition—from what is essentially an artificial yet wondrously curated experience (the event)—back to the complex and oft-frustrating world of work and life (their reality).
-This final keynote—if done well—can create resonance for your whole event.
-Much like how a large gong, when ruck, can create a deep and lingering effect.
+Actually: more so, thanks to peak-end rule.* The final, closing keynote is what marks the beginning of the transition—from what is essentially an artificial yet wondrously curated experience (the event)—back to the world of work and life.
+This final keynote, if done well, can create resonance for your whole event.
+Much like how a large gong, when struck, can create a deep and lingering effect.